-Hi Friends!
-I’m going to share with you how we went from just drywall painted wall to some awesome textured shiplap.
+I’m excited to share with you how we went from just drywall painted walls to some awesome shiplap for added texture to these spaces.
 If you are like me you will skip to the end to see the afters and bypass all of the befores, but I wanted to share some of the things that I learned to do and not to do during the ship lap process.
 It’s always nice to know the ins and outs of a project before starting it!

 We started by going to Home Depot and picking out our plywood.
 Yes, we used plywood as a more budget friendly alternative.
 I was actually very impressed with the look after the paint.
 What a wonderful husband I have.
 He helped me from beginning to the end on this project.
 We cut our boards at 7 7/16 for a 9 foot ceiling with about 2 inches of trim at the bottom, but I advise you measure your wall and cut the boards appropriately for your wall space.
 We also made sure that the plywood that we were buying was not thicker than our trim.
 The sweet guys at Home Depot cut all of this plywood for us.
-Just make sure you use the right guy because one of them charged us for the cuts and the other one didn’t (the second time we had to go back and get more cut).
-Just kidding…really they were both very kind.
+Just make sure you use the right guy because one of them charged us for the cuts and the other one didn’t.

 Liquid nails (we used on really warped boards)

 Jigsaw for small cuts around outlets and light switches